aosokin/cropRectanglesMex/README.txt

 a wrapper on top of NVIDIA Performance Primitives (https://developer.nvidia.com/NPP), function nppiResizeSqrPixel_32f_P3R The NPP library is included in the standard CUDA package.

+If you are using this code, please, consider citing the following paper:
+Tuan-Hung Vu, Anton Osokin, Ivan Laptev.
+Context-aware CNNs for person head detection.
+In proceedings of International Conference on Computer Vision (ICCV), 2015.

+The full detection code and our data can be found on the project page: http://www.di.ens.fr/willow/research/headdetection

 Anton Osokin, (firstname.lastname@gmail.com)
 March, 2015
 https://github.com/aosokin/cropRectanglesMex